bingomanatee/atmo-mono/packages/atmo-three-orbit/src/ThreeNode.README.md

-# ThreeNode
+# ThreeOrbitalFrame

-`ThreeNode` is a utility class that extends Three.js `Object3D` to provide additional convenience methods for working with 3D transformations.
+`ThreeOrbitalFrame` is a utility class that extends Three.js `Object3D` to provide additional convenience methods for working with 3D transformations.
 It maintains full compatibility with the Three.js scene graph system while adding helpful methods for working with different position and orientation formats.

 ## Features